-The Weekenders began in 1993 after songwriter and Blow Up Club promoter Paul Tunkin started his search for willing volunteers in the struggle to fight the pop pretenders - he was soon joined by Chris Remington on bass, Steve on drums and James Hender on guitar.
-By May of that year they had a small fan base and a mail order only 7" "All Grown Up” under their belts which served as ample ammunition when it came to being picked to feature amongst the hottest of post new wave and pre-new mod popsters on the Fierce Panda compilation 45 “Return To Splendour”.
+The Weekenders began in 1993 after Paul Tunkin started his search for willing volunteers in his struggle to fight the good fight in new era for British Pop.
+He was soon joined by Chris Remington on bass, Steve Smith on drums and James Hender on guitar.
+By May of 1994 they already had a small fan base and a mail order 7″ “All Grown Up” under their belts which served as ample ammunition when it came to being picked to feature amongst the hottest of post new wave and pre-new mod popsters on the Fierce Panda compilation 45 “Return To Splendour”.

 In March 1995, the Weekenders breakthrough single “Man Of Leisure” was released on Blow Up Records (BLOWUP002) – a touch of vaudeville, an amble through old time music hall with a madcap punk snarl that scored highly in the independent charts and made large inroads into Japan.
 This nicely paved the way in June for their most significant single yet with the release of “Inelegantly Wasted, In Papa’s Penhouse Pad In Belgravia” released as a three track 7″ and CD single.
 It was launched onboard HMS President with a live show and boat party on the Thames.
 The single was awarded Single of the Week in Melody Maker and sold out of all pressings in one week.